LorcanaJSON/LorcanaJSON/readme.md

 ### Libraries
 This project needs some libraries to work.
 These are listed in the 'requirements.txt' file.
 To install these libraries, run the command 'python -m pip install -r requirements.txt'.
+#### Windows
+tesserocr doesn't properly install out of the box on Windows.
+Use one of the listed solutions in [tesserocr's Readme](https://github.com/sirfz/tesserocr#windows) to install this library on Windows.
 ### Configfile
 If you're using Windows, Tesseract won't be added to the Path, so this program can't find it.
 You can either use a commandline argument to specify the path (see the next section), or you can use a config file.
+Make sure to point to the 'tessdata' subfolder of your Tesseract install.
 The configfile also contains a field for the standard log level, which can also be overridden with a commandline argument.
 Copy the file 'config.json.example', and rename it to 'config.json'.
 Open 'config.json' in a text editor, and change the value for 'tesseractPath' to where you installed Tesseract.